The Tour du Mont-Blanc, also called the ‘TMB’, is a hiking tour at mid-altitude.

 Day 2 : Swiss Val Ferret

 After a transfer to Arnuva, the trail gives access to the Grand Col Ferret (2 490m), the border between Italy and Switzerland.
 Hikers can enjoy welcoming alpine meadows, and in the distance, snow-covered summits of the Dolent or l’A Neuve.
-Descent to the Swiss Val Ferret, and transfer to the charming village of Champex and its lake where we will spend the night.
-Night in hotel in room.
+Descent to the Swiss Val Ferret, to La Fouly, where we will spend the night.

 Elevation gain: 770m - Elevation drop: 850m